vniow/laser-arkanoids/readme.md

 5. Run `npm run dev`
 6. Visit http://localhost:8080 in your fav browser

-You should be seeing something like this:
+You should be seeing something like this in the centre of the screen:

 ![screenshot](laser-arkanoids.gif)